 Toledo is a very small city located in the state of Iowa.
 With a population of 2,391 people and just one neighborhood, Toledo is the 238th largest community in Iowa.

-Because occupations involving physical labor dominate the local economy, Toledo is generally considered to be a blue-collar town.
-42.52% of the Toledo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Toledo is a blue-collar town, with 42.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Toledo is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Toledo who work in office and administrative support (15.57%), sales jobs (10.66%), and management occupations (5.99%).

 Toledo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.